indeedeng/iwf/README.md

 * Need to re-enqueue the message for once to have 24 hours timer
 * Need to create one queue for every step
 * Need additional storage for waiting & processing ready signal
-* Only go to 3 or 4 if both conditions are met
 * Also need DLQ and build tooling around

-**It's complicated and hard to maintain and extend.**
+**The business code will be scattered.
+It's complicated and hard to maintain and extend.**

 ### New solution with iWF